 Rubin had recently moved into a supportive apartment that was run by YAI, an agency that was very different from the I/DD care providers of his youth.
-YAI had a network of formal and informal partners across the city who specialized in giving people like Rubin a place where their dreams could flourish.
+A pioneer in person-centered services for people with I/DD, YAI had a network of formal and informal partners across the city who specialized in giving people like Rubin a place where their dreams could flourish.

 “When I moved into the YAI house, they told me I shouldn’t give up on finding a team that was right for me,” Rubin said.
 “They helped me find American Softball.
 Now I can play, help out, and hang out with other people from YAI and other houses when there’s a game.”

-According to Randy Novick, founder and CEO of American Softball, the league, much like YAI, was founded on the belief that adults with I/DD should have opportunities to pursue their interests.
+According to Randy Novick, founder and CEO of American Softball, the league, much like YAI, was founded on the belief that adults with I/DD should have a place to pursue their interests.